mattbriggs/tech-doc-generator/docs/document-object-model.md

           metadata:
             type: h2
             platformid: C22A4EA0-5932-4C67-A4B0-ECE7AB926851
-          body: Do these these things to accomplish your ends
+          body: Do these these things to accomplish your goals
         - component: null
           metadata:
             type: paragraph